 Types of accommodation

 There are two wings of single-sex dormitory rooms in the main building of the College.
 The male and female residential dormitories are entirely separate from one another, being situated on opposite sides of the college’s main building.
-All rooms are single bedrooms furnished with a bed, desk, and wardrobe.
+All rooms are single, air-conditioned bedrooms furnished with a bed, desk, and wardrobe.
 There are communal bathrooms located in the male and female wings.

 Campion College provides shared accommodation in single-sex housing.
 The male and female residential houses are separate from one another, although in close proximity to one another.
 Depending on availability and demand, there are several types of rooms available: single, double, and triple.
-All rooms have en suites.
+All rooms have air conditioning and en suites.
 Each student has their own bed, desk and wardrobe.

 The rates for College Accommodation are kept as low as feasible, allowing as many students as possible to benefit from living on-site.
 The costs include accommodation, meals (breakfast and dinner), and essential services.